Skip to content

 npx bmad-method install

-This installs BMad core + SKF together with full IDE integration, manifests, and help catalog.
-Best when you want the complete BMad development workflow.
+This installs BMAD core + SKF together with full IDE integration, manifests, and help catalog.
+Best when you want the complete BMAD development workflow.
+See BMAD Synergy for how SKF workflows pair with BMM phases and other BMAD modules.

 Terminal window